Best Practice for Creating a Cohesive Content Marketing Strategy

 Content creation is the search engine optimisation method ‘du jour’, and has been ever since Google’s Panda update algorithm changed the way the search engine ranked web pages.
-Websites with thin content and lots of ads were shunned in favour of those that were stacked full of relevant, high quality content that met their users’ needs.
-Ever since, webmasters in the know have been filling their website with top quality content in a bid to help their customers and work their way up the search engine rankings.
+Websites with thin content and lots of ads were shunned in favour of those that were packed with relevant, high-quality content that met their users’ needs.
+Ever since, webmasters in the know have been filling their websites with top-quality content in a bid to help their customers and work their way up the search engine rankings.

-Quality content marketing is not something that can be done without planning.
+Quality content marketing requires careful planning.
 Creating content for the sake of content marketing, without thinking about how it should be structured, presented or delivered, is a waste of resources and time.
 Putting a strategic plan into place helps to focus your resources and maximise the effectiveness of your content marketing.

 What is a content marketing strategy?